smd9788/typescript-presentation/README.md

 TypeScript is a programming language based on JavaScript and developed by Microsoft.
 Per the [TypeScript doc's](https://www.typescriptlang.org/index.html), "TypeScript is a typed superset of JavaScript that compiles into plain JavaScript."

 TypeScript is considered a "transpiler," which is a term used for a compiler that converts the source code into a language that is structured similarly and has a similar level of abstraction.
 That is why TypeScript code will look almost identical to JavaScript code.

-TypeScript is also compatible with almost all JavaScript libraries such as React, Node, and Angular.
+TypeScript is also compatible with almost all JavaScript libraries such as React, Node, and Angular (Angular 2 was actually written in TypeScript).

 It compiles into code compatible with any web browser or any JavaScript engine (ECMAScript 3 or newer).

 ## Why use TypeScript?